DevOnGlobal/testgrid-plugin/README.md

 build.
 After the build is complete, the Grid is automatically stopped and removed.
 It uses Docker for the provisioning of the Grid.

+Of course there are other Jenkins plugins that you can use to call Docker.
+The difference is that this plugin specifically uses Docker to create an environment for Selenium and that you don't need to configure yourself.

 Prerequisites
 -------------